 - Citi ThankYou Premier – earn 3 Citi ThankYou points per $1 you spend on travel, including airfare

-Note: You can also earn 3X American Express Membership Rewards points per $1 on airfare purchased directly with airlines with the The Enhanced Business Gold Rewards Card from American Express OPEN.
+Note: You can also earn 3X American Express Membership Rewards points per $1 on airfare purchased directly with airlines with the The Business Gold Rewards Card from American Express OPEN.
 But ONLY if you choose airfare as your 3X category.

 The good news is, you can’t really go wrong using any of these cards, because the points they earn are flexible and can easily be transferred to airline and hotel partners.
 Or used toward more paid tickets!

 But if you already have a use in mind for the points, some cards are better than others!

 If you’re saving points for an award flight or hotel stay, think about your travel plans!

 - The airline you want to fly (and which alliance it belongs to)

 - Which route you want to fly (because it might be served by different airlines)

 - Hotel chains you want to stay with